In the beginning

 V0 - Getting my feet wet

-To understand the v1 state, a bit of knowledge on how things started is useful.
+To understand v1, a bit of knowledge on how things started is useful.

-My priority in the first iteration was to be able to get everything up and running for as cheap and fast as possible and learn as much as possible.
+The priority in the first iteration was to be able to get everything up quickly to learn as much as possible and fail fast.
 All bare metal in this iteration are consumer/prosumer grade for this reason.

 Bare Metal